 The 2018 United Negro College Fund-New Orleans Mayor’s Masked Ball is destined to be unforgettable.
 Now in its fifth year, the elegant, yet fun-filled night will include the sounds of the legendary O’Jays, the comedic styling of Johnathan Slocomb and more entertainment by New Orleans’ own Stephanie Jordan.
 Add to that, silent and live auctions, dancing, mixing, mingling and an elegant dining experience—all in one fine evening sandwiched in between Mardi Gras and Jazz Fest—and it is easy to see why the annual event is one of the hottest tickets in town.

-This year, UNCF-New Orleans is hoping to exceed last year’s Masked Ball fundraising total of $1.7 million.
+This year, UNCF-New Orleans is hoping to exceed last year’s Masked Ball fundraising total.

 “What we do each year is try to meet the goal or beat the goal from the previous year,” says Therese Badon, UNCF-New Orleans’ vice president of development.
 “The reason for that is that the need is even greater.
 You see what’s happening in the economy, in the world.
 What we know is that our students need us more, so that support has to continue.”

 It is hard work, but the local UNCF staff is up for the challenge.

 Despite the success of the ball and other fundraisers, UNCF can only help one out of 10 students who apply for scholarships, which means every contribution counts and more are needed.
 For anyone not able to support UNCF-New Orleans by attending this year’s ball or participating in the Walk later this year, making a donation is in the palm of your hands.
 Smart phone users can contribute $25 by texting UNCFNO to 50555.
 Donations can be made online at www.uncf.org/neworleans.